Johanstab/BioSim_G13_Johan_Sabina/README.md

 Defined by the parameters set, the simulation will visualize where and how many carnivores and herbivores are living at a certain place at a given time.

-My fucking site is here:
-https://johanstab.github.io/BioSim_G13_Johan_Sabina/
+Documentation is on this site: https://johanstab.github.io/BioSim_G13_Johan_Sabina/